 After multiple court hearings and appeals, this matter was heard by the Supreme Court of Canada which ordered retroactive child support to be paid in the amount of $23,000.
-The premise of the court ordering the retroactive child support was that the father engaged in blameworthy conduct by failing to accurately disclose his income when he signed the Separation Agreement.
+The premise of the court ordering the retroactive child support was that the father engaged in blameworthy conduct by failing to accurately disclose his income when he signed the Consent Order.

 Frequently Asked Questions About Retroactive Child Support

 Is retroactive child support the same as arrears?